San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Texans stats and trends

-- Houston has seven wins against the spread in 15 games this season.

-- So far this season, the Texans have been installed as underdogs by a 12.5-point margin or more five times and are 3-2 ATS in those matchups.
+- This season, the Texans have an against-the-spread record of 3-2 in their five games as an underdog of 12.5 points or more.

-- Houston's games this season have hit the over on seven of 15 set point totals (46.7%).
+- Houston's games this year have gone over the total in seven out of 15 opportunities (46.7%).

-- When Houston puts up more than 22.3 points, it is 3-0 against the spread and 3-0 overall.
+- When Houston records more than 22.3 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Houston churns out more than 318.9 yards, the team is 4-2 against the spread and 2-4 overall.
+- In games that Houston amasses over 318.9 yards, the team is 4-2 against the spread and 2-4 overall.

-- This year the Texans have turned the ball over 21 times, four more than the 49ers' takeaways (17).

 Home and road insights

-- At home this season, San Francisco is 3-4 overall and 3-4 against the spread.
+- At home this season, San Francisco is 3-4 against the spread and 3-4 overall.

-- San Francisco has hit the over in four of seven home games this year.
+- San Francisco has gone over the total in four of seven games at home this year.

-- This year away from home, Houston is 3-4 against the spread and 2-5 overall.
+- Houston is 2-5 overall, and 3-4 against the spread, away from home.

-- This year, in seven road games, Houston has hit the over twice.
+- Houston has hit the over twice in seven away games this year.

 Powered by Data Skrive.